 Use the egg replacer along with the non-dairy milk of your choice.

 Banana?
-Mash up a banana (small to medium size) really well and add to the milk mixture.
+Mash up a banana (small to medium size) really well (or use a hand blender) and add to the milk mixture.
 You can also slice it like the apple below, but make sure the pan is well oiled.
 Bananas are sticky.

 Apple?
 Place a slice or two on the griddle just before pouring the batter over the top, or use 1/4 cup applesauce for every cup of flour.
 You may need to cook them a little longer.
 Add some cinnamon and ginger, too, they’ll be yummy!